-The Midwest sees a good deal of snow and our markets of Cincinnati and Chicago are right there in the thick of it.
+The Midwest sees a good deal of snow and our markets of Cincinnati are right there in the thick of it.
 As a roofing contractor known for installations over repairs, we remind our clients that just because they have a new roof doesn’t mean they get to skip out on winterizing.
 Overhanging trees, poor ventilation, and poor insulation may still affect you!

 When it’s Time to Winterize Your Roof You Need to Review the Following Aspects:

 Cleaning gutters of debris that may freeze and further clog drainage is essential to keeping your gutters from overloading.
 Every year we get phone calls come spring to repair gutters that have broken off due to the ice weight.
 This can be a costly out-of-pocket expense and affect siding and landscaping as well.

 Removing overhanging limbs, large or small, can save on expensive emergency repairs.
 Small branches that hover just a few feet above a roof can break free and slam your roof with enough force as to make a good sized puncture given the right circumstances.
 A few cuts and you can save big money!